About this course

 The PE department at Cheadle Hulme High School currently has a six badminton court sports hall, fitness suite, dance studio, 3G pitch, astroturf, climbing wall and three outdoor netball courts.
-The department is made up of seven staff and two curriculum support assistants who teach across all of the Key Stages.

 How to apply

 Please apply via the UCAS website>

 UCAS code: 359Y

 2:2 honours in undergraduate degree.
 Degree modules must be at least 50% relevant.

 Typical degree subjects: Sport, PE, Coaching, Sport Science and Sport Pedagogy.